SAT Subject Test Math: Getting (RE)acquainted with Numbers

 In fact, it's hard to imagine a number that is not a real number, because if a number weren't real, it would be imaginary.
 We simply assume, when we refer to any number, that it is a real number without stating it in so many words.
-If you are ever asked on the SAT II Math test to give an answer expressed in terms of real numbers, you can probably guess that your answer should be the number you were planning on choosing anyway.
+If you are ever asked on the SAT Subject Test in Math to give an answer expressed in terms of real numbers, you can probably guess that your answer should be the number you were planning on choosing anyway.
 Don't be taken in by the gratuitous red herring when they throw in million-dollar words like real number.
 It's more information than you probably need to solve the problem.

 A league of their own: Prime numbers

 Prime numbers are all positive integers that can be divided only by themselves and 1.
 The number 1 is not a prime number.
 The smallest prime number is 2, and it is also the only even prime number.
 This does not mean, however, that all odd numbers are prime numbers.
 0 can never be a prime number either, because you could divide 0 by every natural number there is you would still come out with 0.
 To get the prime numbers, just think of a series of numbers beginning with 2, 3, 5, 7, 11, 13, 17, 19, 23, 29 and so on.
 What makes them so special is that the only two factors for these numbers will always be the number 1 and the prime number.